-With all the travel my husband and I have been doing around the Pacific Northwest region this year, I am constantly amazed at how we’ve only begun to scratch the surface of all the beautiful and hidden gems there are to see here in our Evergreen State.
+When the pandemic hit in 2020 and international borders shut down, my husband and I took to our car and hit the road to explore all that our beautiful “backyard” has to offer here in our little corner of the grand Pacific Northwest!
+I am constantly amazed at how we’ve only begun to scratch the surface of all the stunning hikes, views and hidden gems there are to see here in our Evergreen State.
 If you’re looking for a great scenic drive in Washington to change it up a bit, but aren’t keen on driving too far from Seattle, then Whidbey Island, Deception Pass, Anacortes, and La Conner should be your next day trip!
 This trip includes a ferry from Mukilteo to Clinton (on the Eastern side of Whidbey Island).
 In this blog post, I’ll detail all the must-see stops, scenic views and places to eat in all five towns.

 Whidbey Island & Port Towns

 Whidbey Island is narrow, so everywhere you look you’ll see views of the water and Mt.
 Baker on a clear day.
 There are many small port towns anywhere from 1 – 4 blocks long where you can grab a coffee, a pastry, or do a bit of shopping at local mom-and-pop shops, finding plenty of made-in-Washington goodies.

 Langley is a sleepy little port town just ten minutes NW from the ferry terminal in Clinton.
 Your first stop will be “downtown”, consisting of all of a few blocks.
 Marvel at the gorgeous views of Mt.
 Baker up close.
 I highly recommend visiting in Fall when the colors pop.